Sketchley Hill Primary School

 The impact of the geography curriculum can be seen in the work children produce and through monitoring and evaluation.

-• Reviews the subject at the end of year through data analysis, auditing planning and noting evidence of geography teaching throughout the school
+• Review the subject at the end of year through data analysis, auditing planning and noting evidence of geography teaching throughout the school

 • Reviews resource provision

-• Collects samples of work and display evidence
+• Collects samples of work, assessments and display evidence

 Entitlement (SEND)